nick-graveyard/dyalikeblags/Readme.md

 ## How To Install tutorial
 1. Install plataformatec's devise
 	* https://github.com/plataformatec/devise
-	* Note: required to use default table name of User!!!
+	* Note: this gem requires use of devises default table name:  "User" !!!
 2. Copy repo to application
 3. Add gem to Gemfile
 	* ````gem 'dyalikeblags', path: "path/to/dyalikeblags"```